1. Home

-The Parasite Connection to Your Mood and Mental Health
+The Parasite Connection to Your Moods and Mental Health

 A common parasite that changes your brain chemistry may be the missing link in everything from road rage to depression – and even autism and neurodegenerative diseases.